griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 Griptape provides a way to build drivers for vector DBs where embeddings can be stored and queried.
 Every vector store driver implements the following methods:

-- `upsert_text_artifact()` for updating or inserting a new `TextArtifact` into vector DBs.
+- `upsert_text_artifact()` for updating or inserting a new [TextArtifact](../../reference/griptape/artifacts/text_artifact.md) into vector DBs.
 The method will automatically generate embeddings for a given value.
-- `upsert_text_artifacts()` for updating or inserting multiple `TextArtifact`s into vector DBs.
+- `upsert_text_artifacts()` for updating or inserting multiple [TextArtifact](../../reference/griptape/artifacts/text_artifact.md)s into vector DBs.
 The method will automatically generate embeddings for given values.
 - `upsert_text()` for updating and inserting new arbitrary strings into vector DBs.
 The method will automatically generate embeddings for a given value.
 - `upsert_vector()` for updating and inserting new vectors directly.
 - `query()` for querying vector DBs.

-Each vector driver takes a `BaseEmbeddingDriver` used to dynamically generate embeddings for strings.
+Each vector driver takes a [BaseEmbeddingDriver](../../reference/griptape/drivers/embedding/base_embedding_driver.md) used to dynamically generate embeddings for strings.

 !!! info
 More vector drivers are coming soon.